cambridgehackers/cambridge-gitorious-wiki/Generic-Build-Instructions.markdown

 ### Mirror notes

 For new build machines, It is suggested that you start with a copy of an existing mirror:

     scp -r somehost:/var/lib/jenkins/mirror/ mirror/

+Note, the mirror is assumed to be installed in /home/jenkins/mirror (or perhaps /var/lib/jenkins/mirror).
+In order to use the copied mirror, place the mirror in the same location as it existed on the source machine.